 Please note that the mapping between ShipStation "Ship From Warehouse" to Finale sub location is 1:1.

-For example, in the screenshot, Finale will decrement stock from sublocation "M1" for all orders shipped from the ShipStation "Dayton" warehouse.
+For example, in the screenshot above, Finale will decrement stock from sublocation "M1" for all orders shipped from the ShipStation "Dayton" warehouse.

 HINT: This is the common setting for ShipStation customers who ARE NOT using the barcode scanner for picking.

-Option 2: "Update stock levels using shipments packed in Finale"
+Option 2: "Update stock levels using barcode scanner to pack shipments"